Summer Financial Aid

 The California College Promise Grant program is available for qualified California residents and verified AB540 students that meet all eligibility criteria.
 The CCPG waives mandatory enrollment cost per unit ($46 per unit), a portion or all of the health cost.

-If you received a Pell Grant in 2021-2022, you may qualify for a Pell Grant in summer 2022, even if you attended full time in both semesters.
+If you received a Pell Grant in 2022-2023, you may qualify for a Pell Grant in summer 2023, even if you attended full time in both semesters.
 Eligible students may receive up to three Pell Grant awards between fall, spring and summer.
 Note: One full-time semester of Pell Grant equals 50% of your scheduled Pell Grant award.
+If you enrolled part-time fall 2022 or spring 2023, there is no minimum unit requirement

 • Meet Satisfactory Academic Progress (SAP).
 You must not be Ineligible or Disqualified based on the Satisfactory Academic Progress standards for Financial Aid.

-• A student who was enrolled full-time during the fall and spring semesters must be enrolled in at least 6 units for summer.
+• A student who was enrolled full-time (12 units+) during the fall and spring semesters must be enrolled in at least 6 units for summer to receive summer Pell grant.
 Students enrolled in less than 6 units will only be eligible for a summer Pell grant if they did not use 100% of their eligibility during the fall and spring term.

 If you are a current Pell Grant recipient, and your financial aid file is complete and reviewed, you will be sent an email through your Chaffey College Panther email address.
 Your financial aid awards will be available under MyChaffey Portal via financial aid self service.
 Payment will be adjusted based upon your enrollment.